razerofficial/UnityChromaSDK/README.md

 1 Install [Unity3d](https://unity3d.com/)

-2 Open Unity and start with an existing project or open a new project.
+2 Open Unity and start with an existing project or open a new project

 ![image_2](images/image_2.png)